MrColombianG/Docker-VPN-Wiregaurd/README.md

     docker-compose up -d

 After this you can now use digital ocean to create a droplet and connect it to your wiregaurd by copying the private key into the interface and this should allow you to start your wireguard VPN server.

+## How to connect your phone to Wireguard VPN Server

+- Step 1: Run this command
+        docker-compose logs -f wireguard
+- Step 2: Downlaod Wireguard app and open up on your phone
+- Step 3: Click the + button and choose "Create from QR code"
+- Step 4: Scan the QR code in the terminal and chose the option designated for your phone

+## How to connect your laptop to Wireguard VPN Server

+- Step 1: Run this command
+        cd ~/wiregaurd/config
+- Step 2: Find the files with 'ls' and decide the PEER option needed for your device
+- Step 3: Change the directories toe the PEER option selected
+- Step 4: To see if the command is configured with the file then type this command ls cat peer_pc1.conf

+- Step 5: Open up your Wireguard application and add an empty tunnel to connect the VM file location to the wireguard application outside the VM
+- Step 6: Copy and paste the information from the conf file selected into the new tunnel, then click save

+This is the end of the installation and now you may be using Wireguard VPN server for your devices.